Introduction to LayoutTensor

 # Traditional 2D indexing for row-major 2D matrix

-idx = col * WIDTH + row
+idx = row * WIDTH + col

 if row < height and col < width:

-out[idx] = a[idx] + 10.0
+output[idx] = a[idx] + 10.0

 - Natural Indexing: Use

-- Flexible Memory Layouts: Support for row-major, column-major, and tiled organizations
+tensor[i, j]instead of manual offset calculations - Flexible Memory Layouts: Support for row-major, column-major, and tiled organizations

 - Performance Optimization: Efficient memory access patterns for GPU

-Basic usage
+Basic usage example

 from layout import Layout, LayoutTensor